Campobello Island: A Travel Guide for the Canadian Maritimes' Best Kept Secret

 The water’s edge with seaweed a Herring Cove Beach.

-Herring Cove Beach is the largest and most well-loved stretch of beach on the island, where you can walk along the shoreline until you reach Southern Head (part of Roosevelt Campobello International Park) and beyond.
+Herring Cove Beach is the largest and most well-loved stretch of beach on the island.
+It is part of a Herring Cove Provincial Park.
+You can walk along the shoreline until you reach Southern Head (part of Roosevelt Campobello International Park) and beyond.

-Herring Cove Campground is a well-kept camping area that also hosts many island events, including Fog Fest, an outdoor music festival enjoyed by visitors from all over each summer.
+Herring Cove Campground (mentioned above) is a well-kept camping area that also hosts many island events, including Fog Fest, an outdoor music festival enjoyed by visitors from all over the Maritimes each summer.

 Herring Cove Golf Course is a nine hole, wooded course that is a truly peaceful place to take in a round or two.